 Which Trees Will Suit Your Needs & Your Space

 The first question you should ask before buying, planting, or growing a tree is: What kind of tree do I want?
 Usually, the answer is pretty tricky.
-Some people may look for trees and shrubs to plant as focal points for their landscape or garden.
-Of course, others may looking for fruit trees because of the benefits they can provide, while others may interested in shade trees to help block out the sun when it’s hot.
+Some people may like fruit trees because of the benefits they can provide, while others want shade trees to keep the hot sun at bay.
+Of course, other people may simply want a certain tree to be a focal point of their landscape or garden design.
 So which type of tree suits you?

-We collected information from across the Southeast and put together a list of some of the most popular trees and plants bought, planted, and grown from Alabama to West Virginia, the Carolinas to Florida, and just about every place in-between.
+We collected information from up and down the Pacific and put together a list of some of the most popular trees bought, planted, and grown from Seattle to San Diego, Los Angeles to Portland, Boise to the Bay Area, and just about every place in-between.

-Learn more about growing and caring for Leyland Cypress here.
+Learn more about growing and caring for Italian Cypress here.

 Growing Trees Indoors